imHaim/ycit-027-assignment/README.md

 **NOTE**: If you do not push your changes to your repository, you will not get the 10%

 **PROBLEMS?**: Please write below this line if you are encountering any problems.
 If you detail your problems here, you will get the 10%.
 Just be sure to push your changes to your forked repository.

+I had a lot of issues trying to add html to the class.
+I could add text (with a textnode creation and appendage), but for some reason, everytime i tried adding html or even just plain text without a textnode, it would give me errors.
+I tried appending, using innerhtml, insertadjacent, etc.